 - VisionSpring has created $269 million in economic impact.

 - In partnership with BRAC, VisionSpring has large-scale expansion project throughout Bangladesh.
-This project will meet the near-vision need of over 90% of the country, will provide income and business training to over 75,000 female community health volunteers and will generate over $600 million in economic impact in one of the world’s poorest countries.
+This project provides income and business training to over 75,000 female community health volunteers and will generate over $600 million in economic impact in one of the world’s poorest countries.
 So far, 20,000 community health workers have been trained to sell reading glasses.

 LEARN MORE ABOUT THEIR WORK: